htc-class/homework-site/src/markdown-pages/week-30.md

 - figure out what file `npm` added for you... what format is it in?
 - type a command to pipe the new file into the `jq` utility, and see how much of the file you can understand.
 - add and commit the new package.json file
-- now, we'll install a node package to help us with our task, to do so, run the command `npm -i is-odd`
+- now, we'll install a node package to help us with our task, to do so, run the command `npm i is-odd`
 - run git status to see what's new
 - do a `git add .` and then commit ALL the new files
 - OOPS!
 Let's pretend we didn't mean to commit the `node_modules/` dir.
-Type a command that will eliminate the last commit, but won't throw away and work or files.
+Type a command that will eliminate the last commit, but won't throw away any work or files.
 - now, create a .gitignore file and make it so that git **ignores the node_modules** directory.
 - type `git status` now -- it should only show the `.gitignore` file and the new `package-lock.json` file.
 - add these two files and commit your work.